Medical Care for Women, PC

 Obstetrics & Gynecology located in Astoria, NY & Jamaica, NY

 Abnormal bleeding often refers to heavy bleeding during your menstrual periods.
-At Medical Care for Women PC, Andrea Olanescu, MD, specializes in helping women living in Astoria, New York, find effective solutions to regulate their blood flow.
+At Medical Care for Women PC, Andrea Olanescu, MD, specializes in helping women living in Astoria, New York and Jamaica, New York, find effective solutions to regulate their blood flow.
 If you’d like to learn more about the ways to treat abnormal bleeding, schedule an appointment today by phone or online.

 Every 28 days, your uterine lining starts to shed, precipitating your menstrual period.
 During the first part of your period, you can expect to endure slightly heavy bleeding as a result of this shedding.

 However, if your menstrual period is causing you to soak through thick pads or plus-sized tampons, you might be experiencing abnormal bleeding.
 Some of the most common symptoms of abnormal bleeding include:

 - Getting up several times during the night to change your tampon or pad